jfigus/s2n/README.md

 ## How to use this fork

 To use this code, follow the S2N build instructions.
-However, onl the OpenSSL crypto layer is supported in this fork.
+However, only the OpenSSL crypto layer is supported in this fork.
 S2N has abstracted the crypto layer, allowing OpenSSL or another library to be used for crypto support.
 I have not fully honored this abstraction layer in this fork.
 Therefore, you will need to use OpenSSL for crypto support with S2N.